Phi Alpha Theta

 Graduate students should have completed a minimum of 16 units towards their Master’s Degree in History, have a GPA of better than 3.5, and shall have completed approximately 30 percent of the residence requirements for the Master’s Degree.

 If you apply transfer credits to your GPA, you must submit an official transcript along with your application.
-There is a one time membership fee of $50 that can be turned in with your application.
+There is a one time membership fee of $50 that can be paid HERE.
+Cash payments will no longer be accepted.
 Applications are available from the History Department office or HERE.

 The Forum